sumcoinlabs/sumcoin/CONTRIBUTING.md

 In general, all pull requests must:

-  - Have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularisation);
+  - Have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularization);
   - Be well peer reviewed;
   - Have unit tests and functional tests where appropriate;
   - Follow code style guidelines ([C++](doc/developer-notes.md), [functional tests](test/functional/README.md));